-Mississippi College has a history of aiding students with disabilities.
 In addition to moral responsibility and the Program commitment to access, there is a legal imperative which is embodied in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

-To comply with these mandates, Mississippi College ensures that comparable educational programs and services offered to other qualified students are available to qualified students with disabilities.
-A qualified student with disabilities is one who, with reasonable accommodation, can meet all educational program requirements notwithstanding the disability.
+To comply with these mandates, Mississippi College seeks to provide access to educational programs and services to qualified students with disabilities.
+A qualified student with disabilities is one who, with reasonable accommodation, can meet all educational Program requirements notwithstanding the disability.

-To accomplish this goal, both physical and programmatic access is provided.
-This means that reasonable accommodations are made in the instructional process to ensure appropriate educational opportunity.
+Students may request reasonable accommodations to access educational opportunities.
 This principle applies to teaching strategies and modes, as well as to institutional and departmental policies.
 It does not mean, however, that essential elements of a course or program will be deleted or substantially altered because of the disability.
-The objective is to assist the student in meeting established academic standards, not to provide a program different in substance from that provided to other qualified students.
+The objective is to assist the student in accessing established academic requirements, not to provide a program different in substance from that provided to other qualified students.